jundalisay/superb/content/en/research/grotius/rights/book-3/chapter-11.md

-CHAPTER XI.66
+---
-The Right of Killing Enemies, in Just War, to be Tempered with Moderation and Humanity.
+title: The Right of Killing Enemies, in Just War, to be Tempered with Moderation and Humanity
+heading: Chapter 11
+date: 2022-07-29
+image: /covers/warpeace.jpg
+description:
+author: "Hugo Grotius"
+---

 In what cases strict justice allows the destruction of an enemy—Distinction between misfortune and guilt—Between principals and accessories in war—Distinction between unwarrantable and excusable grounds of promoting war—Sometimes right and laudable to forbear punishing an inveterate enemy—Every possible precaution requisite to spare the innocent—Especially children, women, and the aged, except they have committed atrocious acts—Clergymen, men of letters, husbandmen, merchants, prisoners—Conditional surrender not to be rejected—Unconditional surrender—Exceptions to the above rules, some of them considered, and refuted—Delinquents when numerous to be spared—Hostages to be spared—Unnecessary effusion of blood to be avoided.

-I. and II.
+## Parts 1-2

 Cicero, in the first book of his offices, has finely observed, that "some duties are to be observed even towards those, from whom you have received an injury.
 For even vengeance and punishment have their due bounds."
 And at the same time he extols those ancient periods in the Roman government, when the events of war were mild, and marked with no unnecessary cruelty.

 The explanations given in the first chapter of this book will point out the cases, where the destruction of an enemy is one of the rights of lawful war, according to the principles of strict and internal justice, and where it is not so.
 For the death of an enemy may proceed either from an accidental calamity, or from the fixed purpose of his destruction.